alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/1_createPhaxController.md

 <br />
 Another possible signature is just to put arguments you need.<br />
-If they are named the same as your parameters you receive from request, phax will call your action by passing the goods parameters to the goods arguments.<br />
+If they are named the same as your parameters you receive from ajax request, phax will call your action by passing the goods parameters to the goods arguments.<br />
 The order of arguments is not important.